February 3, 1988

 concluded that a permanent charitable trust fund established to

-fund important civic improvements aimed at benefitting the
+fund important civic improvements aimed at benefiting the

 residents of Boston, although subject to a certain amount of